What is facet disease?

 Due to our dependence on the facet joints to support almost constant movement and a steady, upright posture, these joints are prone to wear down over time.
 Any degenerative changes in the facet joints may be considered facet disease.
 Patients suffering from facet disease may experience sharp pains in the back during movement or sudden stiffness and difficulty moving the spine.

 If you have experienced facet disease symptoms regularly, you should consult your doctor about determining the cause of your pain as well as finding a treatment option to relieve your symptoms and increase your mobility.
 To learn about the signs of facet disease as well as the options available to relieve your pain and discomfort, read the following article.

 Facet disease can occur in the cervical (upper) region, the thoracic (middle) region or the lumbar (lower) region of the spine.
 A variety of factors contribute to this condition, including age, gender, weight, genetic predisposition and lifestyle.
 Aging appears to be the dominant factor in the progression of facet joint degenerative disease.

 As the body ages, the vertebrae compress under excess weight and repetitive motion.
 The compression of the vertebrae creates pressure on the facet joints, which begin to deteriorate.

 Symptoms of facet disease can include the following:

 - A grinding sensation of bone rubbing against bone

-As with any degenerative spine disease, conservative therapy can be an effective treatment option for mind forms of this condition.
-Gentle exercise and stretching may help maintain mobility.
-With a physician’s permission, try activities like elliptical training, swimming, walking or mild yoga.
-Anti-inflammatory steroid injections can also help ease the pain of degenerative arthritis of the spine.
+As with any degenerative disease in the spine, conservative therapy can be an effective treatment option for mild forms of this condition.
+Low-impact exercise and stretches may help maintain mobility.
+With a doctor’s permission, try activities like biking, swimming, walking, Pilates or yoga.
+Cortisone injections, anti-inflammatories and chiropractic manipulation can also help ease the pain of degenerative arthritis of the spine.